 - Create school spirit and help students learn how to work together for a common goal.

-If you would like to start a Kids For Wish Kids project in your school or with your organization, we would be happy to help.
-Here are some tips to get started:
+If you would like to start a Kids For Wish Kids project, we are happy to help.
+Tips to get started:

 For More Information:

 - Invite a Make-A-Wish representative to give a presentation at your school.
 We have talented speakers, videos and lots of photos of our wish children.
 Once students find out about the Make-A-Wish Foundation and see the smiles a wish can bring to a child’s face, they are usually eager to become involved.